Tag: art

 The Discipline of Quiet Work: Between Studio and Study

-“My real profession is medicine, but I sometimes write (music) in my spare time.” – Anton Chekhov An artist paints in a studio; an academic works at the desk.
+An artist paints in a studio; an academic works at the desk.
 Both work in silence, slightly out of sync with the outside world.
-Isolation is not the enemy; more often, it becomes a quiet companion in the…
+Isolation is not the enemy; more often, it becomes a quiet companion in the journey.

 -